scc365/guide-network-testing/iperf/IPERF.md

   mininet> iperf h1 h2
   ```

-This however does not have the configurability of using the `iperf3` command recommended:
+This however does not have the configurability of using the `iperf3` command recommended.
+Unfortunately, without using `ssh` or `xterm`, there isn't a straight forward way to be running commands on 2 Mininet hosts at the same time (exactly what is needed to run both an `iperf` server and client)!
+To do this, you have to be able to have the server application run in the background like so:

 - To repeat the `h1` to `h2` `iperf` test done above, you can use the node name prefixing to run the `iperf3` command:
   ```
   mininet> h1 iperf3 -s -p 5201 &
   ```
+  > Adding the `&` to the end of the command lets the shell continue immediately, effectively putting the command in the background.
+This is not just a feature in the Mininet prompt, but is in most shell environments you'll use (thanks to `bash`).

   This starts an `iperf` server in the background on `h1`.
 You can check this by checking the jobs on `h1` like so:
   ```
   mininet> h1 jobs